lkq1220/paper-note/the-note-of-journal-article-wireless-sensor-network-based-pipeline-failure-detection-system-using-non-intrusive-relative-pressure-and-differential-temperature-measurements.md

 ###### Figure 8.
 Daily range of the relative pressure
 ![](/assets/8209.jpg)
 ###### Figure 9.
 Absolute daily range of the temperature differential
+ A fixed or adaptive thresholds could be used to flag abnormal events in the pipe.And learning algorithms could be trained using the processed data for each network based on the operational characteristics of that network which can potentially provide better accuracy in detection of pipe failure events.